2012 Sydney AuPS/ASB/PSNZ Meeting - 2-5 December 2012

 -

-Ion Channels: Structure, function and drug targets
+Ion Channels as drug targets

 — Organizers: Trevor Lewis and Joe Lynch